apinnick/mtv-test/README.md

 	This content is only relevant for Forklift. endif::[]

-### Running a Jekyll container
+### Previewing changes in a container

-You can test the changes to this repository by running a Jekyll container.
+You can preview the changes to this repository by running a Jekyll container.

 - Clone repository, check out the source branch, and prepare the Jekyll site: